visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Field Data
     The seed points are defined by another operator and passed to the Integral Curve operator.
-The array containing the seed point(s) must begin its name with "Seed Points".
+The array containing the seed points must begin its name with "Seed Points".

 Up Axis
-    The "up axis" serves as the "Y" axis embedded in the plane.
-(The vector orthogonal to both the "up axis" and the "normal" serves as the "X" axis embedded in the plane.)
+    The "up axis" serves as the "Y" axis embedded in the plane or circle.

 Sampling type
 """""""""""""